 - Praised for: high-performance log search, flexible dashboards, and rich integrations

-- Criticized for: steep learning curve, setup complexity, and operational burden
+- Criticized for: steep learning curve, setup complexity

 Elastic Observability vs VMware Aria Operations for Applications

 Elastic brings unmatched search power, machine learning insights, and flexible data storage architecture.
-Unlike Aria, which excels at high-frequency metric analytics via WQL dashboards, Elastic shines with its full-text search, AI-based root cause suggestions, and open architecture, but at the cost of more hands-on management.
+Aria excels at high-frequency metric analytics via WQL dashboards, but Elastic shines with its full-text search, AI-based root cause suggestions, and open architecture, but at the cost of more hands-on management.

 7. Amazon CloudWatch